Jun10148/SP-Protocol/readme.md

 ./client <username>

-from a client you can do the following commands
-> public_chat "message"  (sends a message to all connected clients)
-> clientes (shows all connected clients and their username/userids
+from a client you can do the following commands public_chat "message"  (sends a message to all connected clients) clients (shows all connected clients and their username/userids